abhijitdc/minbell/README.md

     ```
 3. Open the application in your browser at the address provided by Vite.

+## Deployment

+The application is deployed at: [https://www.ayumitra.life](https://www.ayumitra.life)

 ## How to run tests

 1. Run the tests: